 |Slick Trick Nuke||3.5||Mechanical||100||1-4/5"|

-Because of the great number of options available however, it can be quite overwhelming to choose which type you should buy.
-In this article we will cover a number of the best broadheads for crossbow hunting and some new exciting broadhead reviews that were introduced in 2016.
-First we’ll give a few tips for when using broad heads and do a quick overview of the different types of broadheads that are available.
+In this article we will cover a number of the best broadheads for crossbow hunting and some new exciting broadhead reviews that were introduced in 2018.
+First we’ll give a few tips for when using broad heads and then do a quick overview of the different types of broadheads that are available.

 Let’s have a more in-depth look at the difference between the different types of broadheads.